 I’ve never had trouble getting the Realtek networking built into name-brand hardware working in Windows or Linux, but I haven’t done any experimenting with the sub-$4 cheapies.
 Horror stories about Realtek cards with FreeNAS and pfSense aren’t hard to find.

 If you stick with name-brand Realtek cards, you’re less likely to run into issues, but you also lose some of the cost differential that way.
-A D-Link NIC costs $13-$15 and I can usually pick up a used Intel card for around $15.
+A D-Link NIC costs $13-$15 and I can usually pick up a used Intel card for under $15.
 Granted, it’s used vs. new, but I’d rather have the used Intel card.

 Intel NIC vs Realtek: Longevity